mshyer/simple_nutrition_planner/README.md

-Simple Nutrition Planner is a tool for tracking nutrition and macronutrient goals
+Simple Nutrition Planner is a tool for tracking nutrition and macronutrient goals.